PaperMC/Paper/README.md

 Run the Paperclip jar directly from your server.
 Just like old times

   * Documentation on using Paper: [paper.readthedocs.io](https://paper.readthedocs.io/)
-  * For a sneak peak on upcoming features, [see here](https://github.com/PaperMC/Paper/projects)
+  * For a sneak peek on upcoming features, [see here](https://github.com/PaperMC/Paper/projects)

 How To (Plugin Developers)
 ------